July 18-27 afternoons and evenings of the Stony Brook Film Festival

 Reopens August 26-October 12, 2019

-Artist Talk by Laylah Amatullah Barrayn in dialog with Prof. Abena Asare: Thursday, October 10, 1pm
+Laylah Amatullah Barrayn in dialogue with Prof. Abena Asare

 Featuring work created since 2010, THE VIEW FROM HERE offers a wide panorama of art practice from the perspective of artists—individuals who uncover aspects of their own identity as they reflect on contemporary life in Senegal.
 Collectively, their work acts as a portrait of how one African country can inspire creative minds, balancing universal questions with local characteristics.